stefwalter/blog/content/technical/open-source-services.md

 Tags: open source, technical
 Slug: open-source-services
 Category: Technical
 Summary: Open sourcing the code to your SaaS is insufficient.
-For a service to be truly Open Source, we need to effectively enable users to contribute to the SaaS itself.
+For a service to be truly Open Source, we need to effectively enable users to contribute to the running SaaS itself.

 Open Sourcing the code to your SaaS is insufficient to make it actually be Open Source.
 Sounds self-contradictory?